JoeBwonKenobi/Time_Series_Analysis/README.md

 - Trends refer to long-term changes in the data, such as an overall increase or decrease over time.
 - Seasonality refers to patterns that repeat at regular intervals, such as a yearly cycle of sales increasing during the holiday season.
 - Noise refers to random fluctuations in the data that are unrelated to any underlying pattern.
-- By separating out these three components, the method can help us better understand how the data is changing over time and make predictions about its future behavior. - Additionally, visualizing these components can help us see the patterns more clearly and identify any unusual or unexpected changes in the data.
+- By separating out these three components, the method can help us better understand how the data is changing over time and make predictions about its future behavior.
+- Additionally, visualizing these components can help us see the patterns more clearly and identify any unusual or unexpected changes in the data.
+- I chose to use Prophet because it has the advanced capability for modeling the effects of holidays on a time-series model.

 # **Visualizing Furniture Sales Time Series Data**